“Multiplex PCR amplifies multiple DNA template regions, simultaneously using different sets of primers in a single PCR reaction.”

 If you wish to design primers for multiplex PCR you can explore this tool available on PREMIER Biosoft.
 Use it: PrimerPex.

-If you wish to read regarding primers and designing, read our article on this topic: PCR primer design guidelines.
+If you wish to read about primers and designing, read our article on this topic: PCR primer design guidelines.

 Multiplex PCR reagents: